 Patient Questionnaires

 In and outpatient department satisfaction questionnaires were used to obtain patients/relatives views on care provision.
 Each inpatient was invited to complete a patient questionnaire and make comments prior to their discharge from the hospital.
-The matron monitored and controlled the outcomes of the surveys.

 Patient Centred Care